McKenna Kelley

-McKenna Lane Kelley (born April 15, 1997 in Houston, Texas) is a retired American artistic gymnast.
+McKenna Lane Kelley (born April 15, 1997) is a retired American artistic gymnast.

 Early life

-McKenna Kelley was born on April 15, 1997 in Houston, Texas.
+McKenna Kelley was born on April 15, 1997, in Houston, Texas.
 She is the second of four children of Olympic gold medal gymnast Mary Lou Retton and former Texas Longhorns quarterback Shannon Kelley.
-Her older sister Shayla competed for the Baylor University Acrobatics and Tumbling team, her younger sister Skyla is a competitive cheerleader, and her younger sister Emma is set to join the University of Arkansas gymnastics team in 2020.
+Her older sister Shayla competed for the Baylor University Acrobatics and Tumbling team, her younger sister Skyla is a competitive cheerleader, and her younger sister Emma has competed with the University of Arkansas gymnastics team since 2020.

 Career

 Level 10

 Kelley placed 5th in the all-around at the 2013 J.O.
 Nationals in the Junior D age division.
 In 2014, she was the Nastia Liukin Cup co-champion with Mackenzie Brannan.

 Kelley briefly trained as an elite gymnast and was invited to a few U.S. National team camps in 2015.
 She attended the USA Gymnastics training camp for the selection of the 2015 Pan American Games but did not make the team.